openedx/XBlock/docs/xblock-tutorial/edx_platform/edx_lms.rst

   In addition, the ``student_view`` method is used to render the XBlock in the Studio preview mode, unless the XBlock also has an ``author_view`` method.
-  For more information, see :ref:`EdX Studio as an XBlock Runtime`.
+  For more information, see :ref:`Open edX Studio as an XBlock Runtime`.

 * A class property named ``has_score`` with a value of ``True`` if the XBlock is to be graded.